Love Wedding Repeat: Plot

 After a guest releases Marc from the cupboard, he grabs the microphone and exposes his affair with Hayley in front of all the guests.
 Upset, Roberto abandons Hayley, but when she tries to stop him, he accidentally falls over a balcony.
 The scene freezes as the narrator reminds the audience of how the wedding can be affected by endless seating arrangements.
 In fast-forward, the film depicts a number of alternate scenarios where different guests are drugged each time, all ending in chaos.

 In the last scenario, Jack is finally seated beside Dina, though he is the one that ends up drugged.
 Unable to regurgitate the sedative, he asks Bryan to insert his fingers down his throat.
 Dina walks in on them, much to Jack's embarrassment.
 They try to move past it back at the table, but as Dina tearfully opens up about her mother's death, Jack struggles to stay awake, upsetting her.

 Things soon begin to look up for Jack and the other guests.
 Bryan gives a successful speech, impressing Vitelli, an important film director also in attendance, and hooks up with another guest, Rebecca.
 Following a conversation with Jack, Marc decides against exposing the affair.
 Instead, he wishes Hayley and Roberto the best and leaves.

 As Dina is leaving the wedding due to a work emergency, Jack attempts to connect with her for the last time.
 She says that, although their feelings were mutual, they missed their moment and she leaves.
 Having finally landed an opportunity with Vitelli, Bryan inspires Jack to take chances when they come.
-So, he chases after Dina, catching her at the end of the street.
-They are nearly interrupted by a man passing by who claims to know Dina, but Jack tells him to go away and they finally kiss.
+He chases after Dina, catching her at the end of the street.
+They are nearly interrupted by a man passing by who claims to know Dina, but Jack turns him away and they finally kiss.